nitrictech/docs/docs/testing.md

 nitric up
 ```

 Then, to test against the deployed API, we just want to swap out our supertest agent host from the localhost endpoint to our deployed endpoint.
-This new endpoint will look something like:
+This new endpoint will look something like this:

 ```ts
 // tests/integration.test.ts